© Lill A. Gubben

 "Do you want to come in?
 Is that what you're here for?"
 I didn't want them to think I was clever.
 I opened the door.

-When she sat down in my sofa in front of me she put her legs apart, like a man, the same as women did in Africa.
+When she sat down in front of me in my red sofa she put her legs apart, like a man, the same as women did in Africa.
 Was she a lesbian?
 Short hair, jeans, Ecco sandals and no makeup.
-If she met a rugby player in a narrow corridor, I bet she’d bump straight into him rather than swerve even half an inch to get out of his way.
-But she wasn’t butch, just a plain young woman.
+If she met a rugby player in a narrow corridor, I bet she'd bump straight into him rather than swerve even half an inch to get out of his way.
+But she wasn't butch, just a plain young woman.
 Her hair was black, short and curly.
 Not as curly as mine, but still.
 Could be easy to talk to.

 "Yes."
 She smiled again.
 "I'm sorry."

 "Okay, I understand."
 What else was there to say?
 I can talk even if it may sound strange when you're not used how I sound.
 "I haven't had my breakfast tea yet.
 Do you mind if I serve myself?"

 "Not at all, please go ahead."
 Her smile looked enforced.

 "Would you like to join me?"

 "A nice cup of tea would be nice.
 Do you want me to help you?"